Higher Cheeger ratios of features in Laplace-Beltrami eigenfunctions: Classical and higher Cheeger inequalities

 We can rewrite part 1 of Theorem \ref{thm:cheeger} as follows: for $k\ge 1$, let $\tilde{r}_k$ be the index of a Neumann (resp.\ Dirichlet) eigenfunction of $\Delta_\mu$ with $\ge k$ nodal domains, when the eigenfunctions are ordered by decreasing eigenvalue.
 Then

 and

 respectively.
 We can rewrite equations \eqref{eq:dcheegerr}--\eqref{eq:dcheegerrd} similarly.

-Theorem \ref{thm:cheeger} is intended for situations where an eigenfunction of $\Delta_\mu$ has been calculated explicitly, so that the number of nodal domains can be identified.
-In these cases, Theorem \ref{thm:cheeger} has the twin advantages that it applies to manifolds with boundary, and that the constant in \eqref{eq:highercheegerstatic} is explicit and small.
-This allows relatively tight bounds on $h_{k,N}$ or $h_{k,D}$ to be computed be computed even for large $k$, particularly when $\tilde{r}_k$ is close to $k$.
+Theorem \ref{thm:cheeger} is intended for situations where an eigenfunction of $\Delta_\mu$ has been calculated explicitly, so that the number of nodal domains can be identified. {The leading eigenfunctions of Laplacians on compact submanifolds of $\mathbb{R}^n$ can be well approximated with numerical schemes underpinned by convergence theory, such as finite element methods, spectral methods, hpFEM, and so on.} {When the number of nodal domains is known,} Theorem \ref{thm:cheeger} has the twin advantages that it applies to manifolds with boundary, and that the constant in \eqref{eq:highercheegerstatic} is explicit and small.
+This allows relatively tight bounds on $h_{k,N}$ or $h_{k,D}$ to be computed be computed even for large $k$, particularly when $\tilde{r}_k$ is close to $k$. {Asymptotically for large $k$, Pleijel's nodal domain theorem \cite{berard-meyer,lena,de-ponti-farinelli-violo} implies that $r_k$ cannot exceed a dimension-dependent fraction of $k$, strictly less than $k$, across a wide range of spaces.
+One can still obtain useful asymptotic results from Theorem \ref{thm:cheeger}, as described in Section \ref{sec:cheeger-examples}.}